haoyang9804/Papers4CompilerCorrectness/README.md

 # Compiler Testing
 A list of papers for or related to compiler testing

++ Differential Testing for Software [1998]
 + Yesterday, My Program Worked.
 Today, It Does Not.
 Why?
 [FSE1999]
-+ Simplifying and Isolating Failure-Inducing Input [TSE2022]
++ Simplifying and Isolating Failure-Inducing Input [TSE2002]
++ Metamorphic Testing: A New Approach for Generating Next Test Cases [Technical Report HKUST-CS98-01 2002]
 + Finding and understanding bugs in C compilers [PLDI2011]
 + Swarm Testing [ISSTA2012]
 + Random Testing of C Compilers Targeting Arithmetic Optimization [IPSJ Transactions on System LSI Design Methodology2012]